gaenseklein/aui/definitions.md

 a multichoice aui-element lets the user select between different options for one element. as such it needs elements of type *option* as subelements. as for now it is only implemented with a select-element in the DOM

+if no subelements are defined aui will form option-subelements from given html-element

 example:
 ```
 html: <select id="sel">...</select>